Superocheros: State funded films

-Yet, state policies changed when Gustavo Diaz Ordaz left office and Luis Echeverria succeeded him as president.
-While in office, Echeverria implemented an initiative to recreate the notion of Mexican National Cinema altogether by using state funding as means to finance films with the intention of creating a new high quality national cinema.
+When Gustavo Díaz Ordaz left office and Luis Echeverría succeeded him as president, state polices changed.
+Echeverría implemented an initiative to recreate the notion of Mexican National Cinema by using state funding to finance new, high-quality national cinema.
 Ironically, the individual responsible for the murder of hundreds of unarmed students just two years before was Echeverría himself.
-Echeverria's brother and former actor Rodolfo Landa Echeverria, was appointed the head of the new national cinema initiative and was responsible for funding projects that would make Mexican National cinema respectable, as it was during the days of Golden Age Mexican Cinema.
+Echeverría's brother and former actor Rodolfo Landa Echeverría, was appointed the head of the new national cinema initiative and was responsible for funding projects that would make Mexican National cinema respectable, as it was during the days of Golden Age Mexican Cinema.

-Although the goal of rebuilding a national cinema was intended to reflect Mexico as a progressive society, many of the state policies remained unchanged and the same political ideals implemented by Diaz Ordaz remained intact under Echeverria.
-In fact, many films funded during Echeverria's presidency specifically attempted to mock youth counterculture.
-Despite Echeverria's efforts to make a mockery of youth counterculture, it was during his time in office that a number of independent filmmakers would emerge and advance from directing films as a part of the underground counterculture to directing state funded big-budget projects.
-As Cazals proved to be a standout talent, he was granted funding for a number of films during Echeverria's sexenio including Las Poquianchis, The Heist, Zapata, and eventually his most critically acclaimed and controversial film Canoa: A Shameful Memory.
+Although the goal of rebuilding a national cinema was intended to reflect Mexico as a progressive society, many of the state policies remained unchanged and the same political ideals implemented by Díaz Ordaz remained intact under Echeverría.
+In fact, many films funded during Echeverría's presidency specifically attempted to mock youth counterculture.
+Despite Echeverría's efforts to make a mockery of youth counterculture, it was during his time in office that a number of independent filmmakers would emerge and advance from directing films as a part of the underground counterculture to directing state funded big-budget projects.
+As Felipe Cazals proved to be a standout talent, he was granted funding for a number of films during Echeverría's sexenio including Las Poquianchis, The Heist, Zapata, and eventually his most critically acclaimed and controversial film Canoa: A Shameful Memory.

 The declaration of independence - 8 millimeter vs 8 million

-While directors such as Cazals, Ripstein and others experienced commercial success as well as critical acclaim for their state funded films, the superocheros became vocal about their grievances with the director's claims of being independent filmmakers.
-In 1972, the superocheros created a document titled 8mm vs 8million, which was a declaration of independence that directly called out Felipe Cazals and others as they believed that the directors were violating the term “independent” when they used it to categorize their work.
+While directors such as Cazals, Arturo Ripstein and others experienced commercial success as well as critical acclaim for their state funded films, the Superocheros became vocal about their grievances with the director's claims of being independent filmmakers.
+In 1972, the Superocheros created a document titled 8mm vs 8million, which was a declaration of independence that directly called out Cazals and others as they believed that the directors were violating the term “independent” when they used it to categorize their work.
 This document not only expresses a clear disdain for state censored filmmaking, but functions as a clear guide to understanding how the counterculture ideologies of the time defined the term, independent.

 According to the document, in order to be considered independent, a filmmaker must abide to the specific rules and ideologies laid out in the manifesto.
-Signed by forty-eight filmmakers, this manifesto serves as documented evidence that the term independent was once determined with concrete requirements in Mexico.
+Signed by forty-eight filmmakers, this manifesto serves as document of the conflicts over the meaning of the term independent in Mexico.
 This document would later prove to lose its conviction as Felipe Cazals demonstrated the ways in which state funded films could incorporate the major ideals of independence laid out in the manifesto even if the film did not meet certain requirements.
-Things would also change for the underground counterculture as commercial filmmaking began to attract superochero filmmakers, driving them away from the counterculture and into the mainstream.
+Things would also change for the underground counterculture as commercial filmmaking began to attract Superochero filmmakers, driving them away from the counterculture and into the mainstream.